peterhinch/micropython-nano-gui/DRIVERS.md

 ## 5.5 Waveshare Pico 2.13 eInk Display

 The Pico or Pico 2 plugs into the rear of this display.
 There is no support for partial updates or greyscales.
+The lack of partial support means that it is suitable for nano-gui only.
 Note that the physical display size is 250x122 pixels however the driver is limited to 250x120.
-The driver supports V4 hardware.
-According to Waveshare documentation V3 hardware should also work.
+The driver supports V4 hardware; according to Waveshare documentation V3 hardware should also work.
 A typical `color_setup.py` comprises:
 ```py
 import gc